 Lotion bars are extremely skin nourishing.

-If you’d like to try your hand at making your own lotion bars.
+If you’d like to try your hand at making your own lotion bars, then you have come to the right place.

-Then we have put together the following handy tips, on the application of oils, waxes, and butter, so you can begin getting creative.
+This covers the application of oils, waxes, and butter, so you can really begin getting creative.

 Lotion bar ingredients